SoftCircuits/Silk/docs/UsingLibrary.md

 # Using the Silk Library

 The Silk library was designed to be as easy as possible to use.
 Once you have a Silk source code file (program), you need to compile it to bytecode so that it can be executed.

+## Compiler Class

 The first step to compile a program is to create an instance of the `Compiler` class.

 In order to allow a program to do useful things with your host application, use the `Compiler.RegisterFunction()` and `Compiler.RegisterVariable()` methods to add your own functions and variables, which will be available to the Silk source code.
 This will give the language the ability to perform the tasks you provide that are specific to the host application's domain.